Last updated: November 30, 2022

 Be sure to check the government’s latest updates on quarantine and border restrictions before planning your travel.

-Requirements to qualify for these changes
+Requirements to qualify for quarantine exemption

-- They will need to provide an official translation of vaccination documents if documents are not in French or English.
+- They will need to provide an official translation of vaccination documents if the documents are not in French or English.

 - They must be asymptomatic at the time of travel.

 - They will need to show proof of taking a negative COVID-19 test prior to arriving in Canada.
+Starting April 1, 2022, this will no longer be required.

 These vaccines currently include: